PGold762/class-mod1/README.md

 ## Description

-Client is wanting us to refactor their website to meet accessibility standards and optimized for SEO.
+Client is wanting us to refactor their website to meet accessibility standards and optimize for SEO.

 ### User Story